maxboeck/mxb-jekyll/_posts/web-layout-tomorrow/2018-06-14-layouts-of-tomorrow.md

 The [scroll behaviour property](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) is currrently a Working Draft, so support is not quite there yet.
 Only Chrome and Firefox support this at the moment - However, there is [a polyfill](http://iamdustan.com/smoothscroll/) available if necessary.

+## Think outside the box(es)

+While this is just one interpretation of what's possible, I'm sure there are countless other innovative ideas that could be realized using the tools we have today.
+Design trends may come and go as they always have; but I truly think it's worth remembering that the web is a fluid medium.
+Technologies are constantly changing, so why should our layouts stay the same?
+Go out there and explore.

 ## Further Resources

 * [Invision "Design Genome" Site](https://www.invisionapp.com/enterprise/design-genome) - Awesome Grid Layout